Radvendii/MAR1D/README.md

 This will create the directories `repo` and `flatpak-build` if they do not already exist, and create a `mar1d.flatpak` file that can be used with `flatpak install`.

-To compile a .app bundle for Mac OS X, you can run `nix-build darwin-app.nix`.
+To compile a .app bundle for Mac OS X, you can run `nix-build darwin-app.nix`, or with flakes `nix build .#darwin-app`.

 ### Dependencies
 * meson (with ninja and pkgconfig)